 With dry grass packed into the top of the mower deck the belt housing area heat can build up and, when you least expect it, you can have a fire on your lawn mower.
 Avoid this costly repair by keeping the area clean.

 Look at the belts and pulleys and check the bearing and bushing on the engagement linkage.

 8: Check for Debris Lodged in Your Toro Mower

 In my buddy’s case, I found a wood chip wedge in the pulley.
-Every time the belt went over it, the belts would get a vibration and would rattle the complete mower deck.
-Little rocks, wood chip, and tree debris can get stuck in your mower.
+Every time the belt went over it, the belts would get vibration and would rattle the complete mower deck.
+Little rocks, wood chips, and tree debris can get stuck in your mower.

 What causes my mower deck to vibrate or shake when blades are engaged?

 Your mower deck vibration can be caused by unbalanced blades, bad bearings in cutter housing, and foreign material wrapped around the blade shaft or lodged into the deck and pulleys.